a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

 💡 If any of these steps fail, the connection does not fully establish.
 This behavior is what scanners like nmap exploit to detect open, closed, or filtered ports.

 ##
 ### 🕵️ 1.
-ARP Spoofing / Man-in-the-Middle (MITM) using Arspoof
+ARP Spoofing / Man-in-the-Middle (MITM) using Arpspoof
 ##

 #### What is ARP?
- **ARP (Address Resolution Protocol)** is communication protocol used in local networks to map **IP addresses** (like 10.0.0.4) to **MAC addresses** (**unique** hardware addresses like 00:1A:2B:3C:4D:5E assigned to network interfaces).
+ **ARP (Address Resolution Protocol)** is a communication protocol used in local networks to map **IP addresses** (like 10.0.0.4) to **MAC addresses** (**unique** hardware addresses like 00:1A:2B:3C:4D:5E assigned to network interfaces).
 This is essential for communication within a local network.
-It acts as a translator between the logical IP addresses used for routing and the physical MAC addresses used by network hardware.
+ARP acts as a translator between the logical IP addresses used for routing and the physical MAC addresses used by network hardware.

  **Important characteristics:**

 - Devices maintain an ARP table to keep track of these mappings.

 - Usually, devices use ARP to contact the router or gateway that enables them to connect to the Internet.
-- Unfortunately, ARP is unauthenticated, meaning any device can send fake ARP messages.
+- Unfortunately, ARP is **unauthenticated**, meaning any device can send fake ARP messages.

 ##

 ####  ARP Spoofing
- In an **ARP spoofing attack**, an attacker tricks a victim (Ubuntu VM), by sending forged ARP messages, into thinking the attacker’s MAC address is the gateway (router) and viceversa.
+ In an **ARP spoofing attack**, an attacker tricks a victim (by sending forged ARP messages) into thinking the attacker’s MAC address is the gateway (router), and viceversa.
 This allows the attacker to:

   - Intercept and be in the middle of all communications **(Man-in-the-Middle)**

-  - Modify or drop packets

   - Launch further attacks like credential theft

-💡 It’s local network based, meaning both machines need to be on the same subnet.
+💡 This kind of attack is local network based, meaning both machines need to be on the same subnet.
 ##
 #### IP Fowarding and ARP Spoofing
-IP forwarding allows the attacker (Kali VM) to act like a router — forwarding traffic from one device to another. **IP forwarding means: “read and pass it along.”**
+IP forwarding allows the attacker (Kali VM) to act like a router — forwarding traffic from one device to another. **IP forwarding essentially means: “read and pass it along.”**

-**Why does it matter wirth ARP Spoofing?:**
+**Why does it matter with ARP Spoofing?:**

 - When doing ARP spoofing (man-in-the-middle), both the victim and the gateway send their traffic to the attacker's machine, thinking it's the other.